the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 (ch-consistency-formatting-hr-markdown)=
 ### Check 1:  Use Markdown for creating your content

-_The Turing Way_ is a Jupyter Book and should be written in [Markdown](https://en.wikipedia.org/wiki/Markdown), where possible, so that it renders as intended.
+As a Jupyter Book, _The Turing Way_ should be written in [Markdown](https://en.wikipedia.org/wiki/Markdown), where possible, so that it renders as intended.

-Some earlier chapters in _The Turing Way_ were not entirely written in Markdown, which coule make some of its content hard to read.
+Some earlier chapters in _The Turing Way_ were not entirely written in Markdown, which could make some of its content hard to read.
 For example, {ref}`html_to_markdown` depicts a table that is written in `HTML`.

 ```{figure} ../../figures/html_to_markdown.png